ibm-cloud-docs/Cloudant/api/authorization.md

 1. Using the dashboard.
 2. Using the {{site.data.keyword.cloudant_short_notm}} API.

-Regardless of the method you choose, remember to record the key name and password.
+No matter what method you choose, remember to record the key name and password.
 These values are both randomly generated, and can't be retrieved if lost or forgotten.

-[{{site.data.keyword.cloudant_short_notm}} Data Layer Local Edition ("Cloudant Local"))](/docs/Cloudant?topic=cloudant-ibm-cloudant-local-overview) does not support API Keys.
+[{{site.data.keyword.cloudant_short_notm}} Data Layer Local Edition ("Cloudant Local"))](/docs/Cloudant?topic=cloudant-ibm-cloudant-local-overview) doesn't support API Keys.
 For a similar capability, create "CouchDB" style users, as described in the [{{site.data.keyword.IBM_notm}} Knowledge Center](/docs/Cloudant?topic=cloudant-configure-ibm-cloudant-data-layer-local-edition#configuring-database-level-security).
 {: note}

 See the following example that uses an HTTP request to create an API key: